stephengold/LbjExamples/README.md

 It has been tested on Windows, Linux, and macOS.

-## How to build and run LbjExamples
+## How to build and run LbjExamples from source

 ### Initial build